-If you would like to email us your child’s homework please email to email@example.comFAO Miss Wood / Mrs Faulkner or Mrs Akhtar.
+Every term the children will receive a ‘Take Away Homework’ a menu of homework activities linked to our Topic.
+If you would like to email us your child’s homework please email to firstname.lastname@example.org FAO Miss Wood / Mrs Lynch.

 Home Reading: Reading a school book is part of your homework.
-Reading books are changed or checked every Wednesday and will be changed on a Monday and Thursday.
+Children should read at least twice week and signed by an adult.
+Reading books will get checked every Wednesday.
+Reading books will be changed on a Monday and Thursday.
 Your child’s reading diary must be signed before a new book is given and all activities completed (if applicable)

 You all have an ACTIVE LEARN and Times Tables Rockstar login for other Maths activities, games and multiplication facts practise to enjoy at home online.
 Please ask an adult to see your teacher for a replacement card if you lose or forget your login.
 Web links:

 You will need to regularly revise the year 2 spelling list and learn the Year 3 spelling lists.

 Practicing Spellings At Home

 - Please ensure your name is clearly written in all your school uniform.
 We have a permanent marker if you need to write your child’s name in their jumper etc.